Chris Maher is one of Taos’ most accomplished and creative residents.

 Our primary business is our Culinary School – recreational cooking classes that happen year round at our location.
 They also happen in people’s homes all over the country and sometimes outside the country.
 We also incorporate team building events and have worked with some very high-caliber organizations with our own unique philosophy that has worked successfully with some smaller to mid-size organizations as well as larger companies.
 We have worked with dental practices, telecommunications, Pepsico, Whole Foods and many others.

-One of our favorite quotes from a student in Austin, TX – ” I have done cooking classes all over the world from Paris to Beijing and cooking with Chris has been absolutely my favorite cooking experience! “
+One of our favorite quotes from a student in Austin, TX – ” I have done cooking classes all over the world from Paris to Beijing and cooking with Chris has been absolutely my favorite cooking experience! ” We know that some people are not able to access our cooking classes, so searcing online for ‘cooking classes near me‘ will get you on that cooking ladder!

 Q I presume you cater certain events also?